arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ![Attach thing after Bluetooth](assets/attach-thing-to-bluetooth.png)

-The BLE interface is automatically turned off at the end of the procedure, and it remains off until board reset (see dedicated document section)
+The BLE interface is automatically turned off at the end of the procedure, and it remains off until the board is reset.
+More information about this can be found in the [How to set up the Reconfiguration Procedure](#how-to-set-up-the-reconfiguration-procedure) section.

 Now you are ready to start using your board with the Arduino Cloud!